bipe/ctf-writeups/2021/BuckeyeCTF/pay2win/README.md

 ![prerendered.png](prerendered.png)

 This is probably the flag, but the char's are out of order.
-We could bruteforce all possible combinations of this chars, but it's actually very easier.
+We could bruteforce all possible combinations of these chars, but it's actually very easier.

 Going back to the devtools, if a breakpoint is set at the beginning of the js script, you can change it and the changes will be executed while you don't refresh the page.